 Dear Members as I am sure you all know The Coronavirus has had a big effect on all sports.
-The ACU has withdrawn all permits.
-So we will not be able to run the Roger Birch trial.
-It may be possible to run Chattisham and the Roger Birch later in the year.
-With this in mind we have suspended the monthly club nights for the foreseeable future.
-The T&T, your favourite read, will also suspended after the April edition.
+So we have not been able to run trials recently but it may be possible to run Chattisham and the Roger Birch later in the year.
+Also we have suspended the monthly club nights for the foreseeable future.

 Regards, Ted Smith.